- Chart

 Core Business Areas

-- Battery Recycling: ABTC develops and deploys technologies for recycling lithium-ion batteries, recovering valuable materials such as lithium, nickel, cobalt, and manganese.
+- Battery Recycling: ABTC is developing and piloting technologies for recycling lithium-ion batteries, aiming to recover critical materials like lithium, nickel, cobalt, and manganese.
+Their goal is to create a closed-loop system for battery production.

 Leadership and Structure